Dogude/TigerC/README.md

-# TigerC Compiler — Educational C23 Compiler for Windows x64
+# TigerC Compiler — Educational C23 Subset Compiler for Windows x64

 ## Dedication
 This project is dedicated to the memory of **Dennis M. Ritchie**, the creator of the C programming language, whose work profoundly shaped modern computer science and software development.

+## “C is quirky, flawed, and an enormous success…”
+ — Dennis M. Ritchie, The Development of the C Language
+   Source: Bell Labs paper on C language history.

 ---